purva-8/agoraXscaledown/README.md

 ScaleDown sits invisibly between Agora's agent and the LLM.
 Agora sees it as a standard OpenAI-compatible endpoint.
 The compression is transparent to everything else in the pipeline.

 ---

+## Dashboard

+The dashboard has two tabs:

+- **Conversations** — dropdown to select any past conversation, shows 3 metric cards (Tokens Saved, LLM Latency, Accuracy) and a per-turn trace table.
+Live conversations update in real-time via polling.
+- **Eval Summary** — aggregates all conversations by mode (Baseline vs ScaleDown) with side-by-side comparison of token savings, latency, and compression metrics.

 ---

 ## Tech Stack